 - A drill

-Drill holes in toys that don’t have a natural hole already.
-For some toys, it may make sense to just add a metal eye hook screw.
+Drill holes into miniatures that don’t have a natural hole already.
+For some items, it may make sense to add a metal screw eye.

-With all of the paddles strung together, add a center cord (mine was yellow for this mobile and in the photo below).
+With the three paddles strung together, add a cord that will hang through the center—yellow in the photo below.

-Then tie all four cords together at the top (2 knots spaced about 1-inch apart).
+Now, tie all four cords together at the top—2 knots spaced about 1 inch apart.
 At this point, you should have four long cords hanging down.

-String your toys and beads onto the lacing cords.
-Note: Tie a loose knot after each toy or set of beads to stop all the toys and beads from running together on the string.
+String miniatures and beads onto the lacing cords.
+Tie a loose knot after each toy or set of beads to prevent them from running all together on the string.

 Hang up your mobile and enjoy.